Seamie Granaghan

+Seamie Granaghan is an Irish Gaelic footballer who played for the Donegal county team.

+Along with Brian McEniff, he won a joint record eight Donegal Senior Football Championship winners' medals during the 1960s and 1970s.

-Seamie Granaghan is a Gaelic footballer who played with Donegal.
-He was half-forward during Donegal's 1972 and 1974 Ulster Finals.
+He was half-forward during Donegal's 1972 and 1974 Ulster Senior Football Championship final victories.
 He was the only player to score in every game during both 1972 and 1974 runs.

 Handball had a role in his development.
+His daughter married Paul Brennan in October 2023.